 The parking fee and your parking location will be determined prior to your start date and an assignment will be made during the week of orientation for those who require parking.

-Meal money provided when on first call, lunch money provided for Core Curriculum lectures (noon conference).
+Meal money provided when on first call, lunch provided for noon report

 - Lab Coats: 2 coats provided at start of program, 1 additional coat provided each additional year of training